Need to Import Electric Fans?

 Check the Power Supply

-If the switch is on but the fan still isn’t working, the next step is your home’s electrical panel, often called the breaker box.
-This is usually found in a utility room, basement, garage, or closet.
-Open the panel door and look for the circuit breakers – they look like switches.
-Each breaker controls electricity flow to a specific part of your home.
-Look for labels that might indicate which breaker controls the room where the fan is located (e.g., “Bedroom 2”, “Living Room”).
-Sometimes breakers aren’t labeled clearly, so you might need to look for one that’s in a different position than the others.
-A tripped breaker will usually be shifted towards the ‘OFF’ position or be stuck in the middle.
-To reset it, push the breaker handle firmly all the way to the ‘OFF’ position, and then flip it back to the ‘ON’ position.
-You should hear or feel a click.
-Now, go back and check if the fan works.
+• Locate and Reset the Circuit Breaker: Go to your home’s electrical panel (breaker box).
+This is usually in a utility room, basement, or garage.
+Look for the circuit breakers, which look like switches.
+Find the label for the room where the fan is (e.g., “Living Room”).
+A tripped breaker will be shifted towards the ‘OFF’ position or be stuck in the middle.
+To reset it, push the breaker handle firmly all the way to ‘OFF’, and then flip it back to the ‘ON’ position.
+Go back and check if the fan works.

 Checking the Switch Wiring (Use Caution)